 For starters, let's tackle the most wine-challenged holiday: Thanksgiving!

 First, if you are looking for that one perfect wine that will pair well with all the different types of food that will be served, forget it.
 From turkey (three ways) to ham to five kinds of vegetables and ten different casseroles (including three different green bean and at least two variations on mac and cheese), one wine selection doesn't stand a chance.

 If your group looks more like a gathering of the clans, or you are convening on a Zoom call, just pick a couple of bottles each of white, red, and maybe rosé that won't break the bank and let everybody pick their poison.
 If your crowd is more subdued and your table is more like a nice dinner party than a cattle call, look for the better wines and champagnes.

-Large group or small group we still need to answer the question of what style wines work the best.
-For red wines, I suggest ones that are somewhat lighter in style that will not overpower the wide variety of food.
-That big powerful Cab you like will not work for turkey, so my red selections are all more acidic, lower in alcohol and basically "uncomplicated".
-All fit in my coin-toss category.
-(See my website for my definitions of Big Boys, Coin - tossers and guzzlers)
+For Red Wines, I suggest ones that are somewhat lighter in style that will not overpower the wide variety of food.
+My favorite is a Beaujolais, but you can't pass up a good Pinot Noir.
+That big powerful Cab you like will not work for turkey, so my red selections are all more acidic, lower in alcohol and basically "uncomplicated."

 The Wine Guy